864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 14. Artificial Intelligence (AI)

-Artificial intelligence, also referred to as machine learning, in a manufacturing setting includes ‘smart tools’ like pattern-recognition software and robots that use sensors to collect data for analysis.
+Artificial intelligence, also referred to as machine learning, in a manufacturing setting includes ‘smart tools’ like pattern recognition software and robots that use sensors to collect data for analysis.

 Such AI technology, however, is not solely limited to robots and other production machines as the ‘smart’ factories of today are already using various AI technology within their production processes, manufacturing systems, and other tasks that are not linked directly to the production line.